Feeding Your Newborn

 About Formula Feeding

 Commercially prepared infant formula is a nutritious alternative to breast milk.
 Bottle feeding can offer more freedom and flexibility for moms, and it makes it easier to know how much the baby is getting.

 Because babies digest formula more slowly than breast milk, a baby who is getting formula may need fewer feedings than one who breastfeeds.
-Formula feeding also can make it easier to feed the baby in public, and allows the father and other family members to help feed the baby, which can enhance bonding.
+Formula feeding also can make it easier to feed the baby in public, and lets the father and other family members help feed the baby, which can enhance bonding.

 Limitations of Formula Feeding